Townsend-Lab-Yale/P0PCorNS/README.md

 **demo_short.csv** contains the foldchange information of 4 genes.

-This file is just for quick test.
-The running time of 4 genes and 3 stages in both **Gene&Stage** mode and **Gene_only** mode is less than 1 min in the testing server.
+This file is just for a quick test.
+The running time of 4 genes and 3 stages in both **Gene&Stage** mode and **Gene_only** mode is less than 1 min on the testing server.
 ```
 st01,st12,st23,rel,fmf,pp1,pna
 1,1,1,1,1,1,1